Free ROI Calculator to Measure Comms Impact

 Get the template for free without any risk or commitment.

 Internal communications are imperative for any organization, but simply delivering information is not enough.
 You need to ensure employees understand, discuss, and internalize the message for long-term impact.
-One problem is that because there is so much information to share with employees, it’s difficult to get it to the right people at the right time.
+One problem is that because there is so much information to share with employees, it can be difficult to get it to the right people at the right time.

-In addition, empirical evidence published in PubMed Central shows that information overload is positively related to strain, burnout, and various health complaints.
+Numerous studies, including a recent one published in Sage Journals in August 2024, show that information overload is positively related to stress, burnout, and mental health issues.
 It is also negatively related to job satisfaction.
 Furthermore, information overload is associated with serious performance losses, especially in connection with disruptions and interruptions.

 This is why ongoing campaign socialization is so important.
-It isn’t a one-time event, but rather a continuous process that requires consistent effort throughout the campaign lifecycle.
+It isn’t a one-time event.
+It’s a continuous process that requires consistent effort throughout the campaign lifecycle.
 It involves using various communication channels, fostering discussions, and addressing employee questions as they arise.

 What is an Internal Communication Campaign?